SecretFoundation/docs/docs/node-guides/monitoring-docker.md

 ```bash
 $ docker-compose --profile monitor up -d
 ```
-2. Login to Grafana at `http://yopur-ip:3000` with username `admin` and password `admin`
+2. Login to Grafana at `http://your-ip:3000` with username `admin` and password `admin`

+The containers will restart automatically after rebooting unless they are stopped manually.

 ## Using the Cosmos SDK Grafana Dashboard
-The dashboard for Cosmod SDK nodes is pre-installed, to use it:
+The dashboard for Cosmos SDK nodes is pre-installed, to use it:

 1. Enable Tendermint metrics in your secret-node
 ```bash: